miraland-labs/miraland/docs/src/transaction_fees.md

 Many current blockchain economies \(e.g. Bitcoin, Ethereum\), rely on _protocol-based rewards_ to support the economy in the short term.
 And when the protocol derived rewards expire, predict that the revenue generated through _transaction fees_ will support the economy in the long term.

-In an attempt to create a sustainable economy on Solana through _protocol-based rewards_ and _transaction fees_:
+In an attempt to create a sustainable economy on Miraland through _protocol-based rewards_ and _transaction fees_:

 - a fixed portion (initially 50%) of each transaction fee is _burned_ (aka destroyed),
 - with the remaining fee going to the current [leader](./terminology.md#leader) processing the transaction.

-A scheduled global inflation rate provides a source for [rewards](./implemented-proposals/staking-rewards.md) distributed to [Solana Validators](../src/running-validator.md).
+A scheduled global inflation rate provides a source for [rewards](./implemented-proposals/staking-rewards.md) distributed to [Miraland Validators](../src/running-validator.md).

 ### Why burn some fees?